Reading time 4 Minutes

 What follows is something didactically unwise.
 I'll show you what's wrong.
-But since all the talking has done nothing, I hope that pictures will explain the problem in a more understandable way.
-Because no, this is a serious matter and no, I don't find it funny or laughable when my breathing mask is ripped off my skull again.
-It's about as incomprehensible to me as when my nurses tell me they know I can hardly breathe on my left side and choke on my own saliva practically non-stop.
-But that way it's easier for the carer.
+But since all the talking hasn't helped, I hope that pictures will explain the problem more clearly.
+Because no, this is a serious matter and no, I don't find it funny or hilarious when my breathing mask is ripped off my head again.
+It's about as incomprehensible to me as when my carers tell me they know that I can hardly breathe on my left side and that I practically choke on my own saliva all the time.
+But it's easier for the carer that way.
 Haha, laugh.
-There it was again, that laugh that almost seems a little awkward to me.
+There it was again, that almost awkward-looking laugh.
 No, I don't find that funny either.
-I put up with it because, despite everything, I feel I'm in good hands here.
+I put up with it because, despite everything, I feel like I'm in good hands here.
 And let's face it, what choice do I have?

 That's when you realise how jaded I have become after three nursing services.
 There were friends with me, some of them intensive care nurses themselves, when this statement was made.
 The look wanted to express something like astonishment.
 One could also say sheer horror.
 Well, that's how it is.
 There are worse things.